About Brighton PartTimer

 Most job sites were bloated with endless forms, irrelevant listings, account creation walls, and application processes that somehow demanded hours of effort for jobs paying barely above minimum wage.
 I even remember walking around Brighton, going door to door with printed CVs, hoping to be in the right place at the right time!

+That problem stayed in the back of my mind for months.
 Eventually, I decided to stop waiting for someone else to fix it and build the thing myself.

-Built from concept to launch in under 2 weeks, driven by the belief that some ideas are better tested in the real world than endlessly analysed in your head.
+Under 2 WeeksBuilt from concept to launch in under 2 weeks, driven by the belief that some ideas are better tested in the real world than endlessly analysed in your head.

 Why Brighton PartTimer Exists

-How It Runs (Me + a Few Systems)
+How It Runs

-Pedroll
+Pedroll (The Scout)

-finds and monitors new part-time job listings.
+Finds and monitors new part-time job listings.

-PGT
+PGT (The Architect)

-handles infrastructure, performance, and technical systems.
+Handles infrastructure, performance, and technical systems.

-K2
+K2 (The Generalist)

-helps with formatting, writing, emails, and admin tasks.
+Helps with formatting, writing, emails, and admin tasks.

 That’s It